deleolayinka/Data-Science-Portfolio/README.txt

 Say hello to my Data Science Portfolio, a blog/magazine-ish portfolio built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)